-The Outrigger Waikiki is exquisitely Hawaiian.
-The halls and furnishings are beautifully accented in Koa wood tones and with art, sculptures, and ancient Hawaiian replicas adorning the walls at every turn of the spacious maze like lobby set up.
+The Outrigger Waikiki Beach Resort is exquisitely Hawaiian.
+The halls and furnishings are beautifully accented in koa wood tones, while expansive murals adorn the walls to provide a window into what was once an independent kingdom of Polynesia.
+The property also houses an enviable collection of curated antiques and replicas, which are tucked safely into glass cabinets which stand as sentries in the upper lobby.
 All of it of course is complemented by the whisper of ukulele and slack key rhythms, serving as the perfect soundtrack to one’s vacation memory banks.
 The interiors feel more like that of a comfortable home, albeit a very expansive and luxurious one.
-The exterior, well, on the city side you are facing one of the most popular vacation strips of shopping and entertainment real estate on the planet, while the beach side fronts world famous Waikiki Beach.
+The exterior (on the city side) faces one of the most popular vacation strips of shopping and entertainment real estate on the planet, while the beach side fronts world famous Waikiki Beach.

 Hotel attractions abound the premises with dining and entertainment options to satisfy the tastes of everyone in your party.
 The aforementioned Duke’s Restaurant & Barefoot Bar is essential for dining, drinking, and/or socializing at least once per day, Chuck’s Steakhouse tempts the palates of hungry carnivores, and the 1930’s beach hut inspired Hula Grill is as lively as it sounds.
-While shopping is within steps of the front door, one of our favourite home decor and souvenir shops exists with the Outrigger – Hawaiian Accessories – where on each subsequent visit you can return home with a new Koa treasure until your own home begins to match the inspiration found within the hotel.
+While shopping is within steps of the front lobby on Kalakaua, some of our favorite shops are hosted within the Outrigger, including Malibu Shirts and the new Aesthetic Hawaii.